eyalbenda/eyalbenda.github/_pages/openings.md

 permalink: /openings
 ---

-The lab is committed to creating a nurturing, positive enviroment for learning and research excellence.
+The lab is committed to creating a nurturing, positive enviroment for learning and research excellence, and to provide an equal opportunity to talented people of all backgrounds.
+If you're excellent, you belong here!

 ## Lab manager